Moon Jelly Ceramics is a queer/BIPOC/woman-owned ceramics studio located in southwest Berkeley, CA.

 With a Bachelors Degree in Psychology and Fine Arts from San Francisco State University, her practice is rooted in a desire to prompt introspection and emotional connection.
 Celeste is passionate about sharing her knowledge and creative process.
 She looks forward to fostering connection through community engagement, teaching, and collaborative exploration.

-Teacher (he/him)
+Teacher (they/she)